snicholson-qualys/container_vuln_csv/README.md

   `apiURL`: Qualys API URL base (https:// - > .com, without a trailing '/'. e.g. `https://qualysapi.qg2.apps.qualys.com` )

   `pageSize`: Maximum number of records to return for container and image lists.
-Default value is 50, maximum is 10000.
+Default value is 1000, maximum is 10000.

   `exitOnError`: Boolean.
 If set to *True* script will exit on failed API calls during script.
 If *False*, script will attempt to gracefully continue.

+  `threadCount`: Thread count, used with --thread.
+Default value set to 4 - Acceptable Thread values for performance increase [2-8]

+  `imageReportHeaders`: Set headers for Image Vuln CSV - Default List set to -- ['registry', 'repository', 'imageId', 'tag', 'hostname', 'severity', 'qid', 'firstFound', 'cveids', 'title', 'typeDetected', 'patchAvailable' ]

+  `containerReportHeaders`: Set headers for Container Vuln CSV - Default List set to -- ['registry','registry', 'repository', 'imageId', 'containerId', 'name', 'hostname', 'ipAddress', 'qid', 'severity', 'cves', 'firstFound', 'title', 'typeDetected', 'patchAvailable']

 ### Qualys API Username and Password
 This script is configured to read the Qualys User name and Password from OS Environment Variables: